 The practical test will start at one of the many driving test centres dotted around the UK.
 When booking the test, you can choose which centre you want to use.

-If you are using your own car, you will need to fulfil further requirements.
-You can read all about these here taking the driving test is your own car.
+If you are using your own car, you will need to fulfill further requirements.
+You can read all about these here.

 If you can't find any of the documents you need you must phone the DVSA as soon as possible.
 If you arrive without the required documentation your driving test will be cancelled and you won't receive a refund.